On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

-This section presents the main result of the paper: Meromorphic amplitudes with no and one subtraction and finitely many trajectories cannot reggeize.
-Since the proof is slightly easier for the case with no subtractions, we present it first, even though this case is technically a sub-case of amplitudes with one subtraction (where the subtraction is trivially zero).
+This section presents the main result of the paper: Meromorphic scattering amplitudes of external scalars with finitely many Regge trajectories and satisfying unsubtracted or one-subtracted dispersion relations cannot exist.
+Since the proof is slightly easier for the case with no subtractions, we present it first as a warm-up, even though this case is technically a sub-case of amplitudes with one subtraction (where the subtraction is trivially zero).